Skip to main content

 Common questions about iron infusions

 Iron infusions take about 75 minutes.
-We monitor you after the infusion as well before you leave.
+We monitor you after the infusion before you leave.

 Iron infusions are typically spaced 1-4 weeks apart based on your lab results and your provider's recommendation.